IPFS-Blog/Blockchain/README.md

 # GETH_ACCOUNT1_PASSWORD, GETH_ACCOUNT2_PASSWORD will use in account initialization.

+# BOOT_NODE: P2P node key as hex (for testing),
+# so recommend to remove this parameter and
+# manually handle joining nodesin in production.

+# BOOT_NODE_ENODE: Comma separated enode URLs for P2P discovery bootstrap.

+# MINER_ADDRESS: specify the address of the account to receive mining rewards.
 ```
 ## Account initialization
 #### You can use in genesis.json for account default amount or normal account.